Nicholas Burge (June 1973 – September 1973).

 I was in the final year of primary school, with an inspiring teacher, a sensitive Welshman, who set us a writing task to record the story of ‘something I’ll never forget’.

-At the time of writing about the day, I had no more than a mental picture of my mother, flying out of the bed with a great sweep of the pink sheets.
-Then my father trying to wind the old party-line telephone into action, and Mum, keening like a seagull, the dead baby in her arms.
+At the time of writing about the day, I had no more than a mental picture of my mother, flying out of the bed with a great sweep of the pink sheets, and my father trying to wind the old party-line telephone into action.
+Mum, keening like a seagull, held the dead baby in her arms.

 Later again, when I retrieved his death certificate, I discovered Nicholas was buried the very next day in the family plot.
 Apparently my father was incapable, in his grief, of driving away from the cemetery.
 Mum took over.

 We didn’t last much longer on the farm after that.
 Despite being encouraged to have another baby, the grief worked its way between my parents, and we left the land for a brief life in town, before they separated and divorced.
 Not long after, we moved with mum closer to the city where she’d grown up.

 There were psychological reasons for everyone’s behaviour in the wake of Nicholas’ death, but this is not the place to explore them.
 When I wrote his obituary, I was too young to understand them anyway, I was only responding to being asked about something ‘I would never forget’.

 Perhaps this was also my first lesson in how powerful words can be?
 I know it bonded me closer to my mother, to have her son recall with great importance something that was a life-changing moment for her family.
 When I packed up our house after her death, I found Nicholas’ clothes in a little bundle wrapped inside her wedding veil in a bottom drawer in the garden shed.
 A photograph of the baby boy confirmed they were his.